 6 Daggers (featuring performance by Farrah Fang)

-Ixtli pyramid structure made out of chicken wire & formaldehyde cow eyes, a queen bee & six 3-d fabricated daggers.
+Ixtli pyramid made out of chicken wire, photo panel, a queen bee & six 3-d fabricated daggers.
 Performed at Be Careful, The Dive, Houston TX

 A caged pyramid with four face panels composed of cow eyeballs and images of trans victims of violence is pulled through the venue, inside a trans woman dances while wearing a necklace capsule containing a live queen bee.
 Eventually a crowd of people begin to destroy the cage cocoon with stabbing daggers, piercing through the eyes and the images, releasing their souls and the vulnerable trans woman into the space.
 Just like when a new queen bee gets introduced to a colony, if not accepted, her own community kills her.
 The trans woman devours the live queen bee that she holds in her capsule necklace, consuming her, she is dragged out of the venue.